 Forest Heights Scooter Park keeps young residents active with swings, slides, a seesaw, merry-go round and 6-foot-wide scooter racetrack encircling the playground.

 A new park in the Deerbourne Ridge neighborhood, Fox Trail Park has traditional playground equipment that is modeled after the cute wildlife often spied in the neighborhood.

 A favorite play space in Woodforest, Monarch Park is a butterfly-themed park and play ground offering fun for the whole family.

 In Kinderwood Park, play comes naturally.
 Here the community's youngest residents can climb on boulders, balance on logs and dig in a dry creek bed.
-Additions to the park were completed in 2017 with new play structures and a swing set.
+New additions to the park include traditional play equipment and a swingset.